devilritik8084-sudo/EarthGuardAI/README.md

 Rainfall    : 200 mm
 Wind Speed  : 90 km/h

 🚨 Disaster Risk: HIGH

 ⚠️ WARNING:
 High disaster risk detected!

 Please follow official emergency instructions.
+📊 Example Prediction Logic
+Example input:
+Temperature: 42°C
+Rainfall: 200mm
+Wind Speed: 90km/h
+Output:
+Disaster Risk: HIGH
+🎯 Project Purpose
+EarthGuardAI was created to explore the application of Artificial Intelligence and Machine Learning in environmental risk analysis.
+The project demonstrates how AI models can analyze weather-related data and classify possible risk levels.
-📌 Disclaimer
+⚠️ Disclaimer
 EarthGuardAI is a student/research project created for educational purposes.
-It is not an official disaster warning system and should not replace government emergency services.
+It is not an official disaster warning system and should not replace government emergency services or professional weather authorities.
 👨‍💻 Developer
 Ritik Kumar
 AI & Software Development Enthusiast
 📜 License
 This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project according to the MIT License terms.